Communio-Templorum/bylaws/Articles-of-Incorporation.md

 needed.
 The Officers and their duties, responsibilities, qualifications, requirements, and method of selection shall by outlined in the Bylaws.

-## 9. Members
+## 9. Further Requirements for Members

-The Corporation will have Members.

-Members are encouraged to join a local Curia or a temple of an Order of a Cultic Priesthood.
+1. All Active Members of the Corporation must meet the following qualifications:

+	1. Complete training in a course accredited by the Corporation.

+	1. Annual almsgiving in to the Corporation or to any combination of charities approved by the Board of Directors.

+		* Unless the Member is a member of the Cultic Priesthood or the Ministerial Priesthood and is recorded as having taken a vow of poverty.

+1. Other qualifications and responsibilities for such Active Members shall be outlined in the Bylaws.

+1. Failure to appropriately provide proof of almsgiving at the end of each 12-month period shall result in the suspension of the person's Membership in the Corporation and any rights and privileges thereof.

+1. No person can be denoted as a Member of the Corporation or any Curiae without their express permission.

-Other qualifications and
+1. Other qualifications and
 requirements to be considered as an Active Member of the Corporation shall be set in the Bylaws.

-No person can be denoted as a Member of the Corporation or any Curiae without their express permission.

-The Corporation, any Priest of any recognized Priesthood, and the Curiae shall not direct or encourage Members to shun any individual person, whether they be a current or former Member of the Corporation, a Priesthood, or a Curia or in any way unaffiliated with the Corporation.
+1. The Corporation, any priest of any Order of the Cultic Priesthood, and the Curiae shall not direct or encourage Members and their families to shun any individual person, whether they be a current or former Member of the Corporation, any Order of the Cultic Priesthood, or a Curia or in any way unaffiliated with the Corporation.

 * [ ] Delineate qualifications for Members pursuant to [NC Statutes Chapter 55A, Article 6](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_6.pdf)
 * [ ] Add rules and responsbilities for Members pursuant to [NC Statutes Chapter 55A, Article 7](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_7.pdf)